world-federation-of-advertisers/panel-exchange-client/README.md

 4. Lookup Keys

-   Double blinded keys that have had the original layer of commutative encryption removed.
+   Double blinded keys that have had the original layer of commutative encryption removed and then hashed using an identifier pepper.
-   These keys can be used to look up panelist data from a system.
+   Lookup keys can be used to look up panelist data from a system.